Maulin95/Maulin95.github.io/_posts/2014-3-3-Hello-World.md

 Acquire Bachelor degree in Information Technologies for networking.
 Graduate from Mohawk College in 2018.
 Obtain diploma in software support in various languages.
+Having a keen interest in writing <b>Technical Blogs</b> about technologies, products or technical services.

 <br>Following are my Technical skills: